NL12143/Microsoft365DSC/README.md

 This is the dev branch containing the latest release.
 No contributions should be made directly to this branch.

-Contributors are encouraged to propose their contributions as pull requests to this development branch.
-This branch will periodically be merged to the master branch, and be released to [PowerShell Gallery](https://www.powershellgallery.com/).

 ## Documentation

-## 📘 Microsoft365DSC Documentation Index
+## 📘 MS365DSC Documentation Index https://microsoft365dsc.com/

 ### 🏠 Home
 - [What is Microsoft365DSC?](docs/home/what-is-M365DSC.md)